N.Y. Democratic lawmakers ready new front to obtain Trump's tax returns

 Breaking News Emails

-As congressional Democrats begin what could be a tumultuous battle to obtain President Donald Trump's tax returns, lawmakers in New York are trying to make it easier for them to get their hands on the president's state filings.
+As congressional Democrats begin what could be a tumultuous battle to obtain President Donald Trump's tax returns, New York lawmakers are trying to make it easier for them to get their hands on the president's state filings.

-Scheduled for introduction this week is a bill that would amend state law permit the New York Department of Taxation and Finance commissioner to release any state tax return requested by leaders of either the House Ways and Means Committee, Senate Finance Committee and the Joint Committee on Taxation for any "specific and legitimate legislative purpose."
+Legislators introduced a bill Monday that would amend the state law to permit the N.Y.
+Department of Taxation and Finance commissioner to release any state tax return requested by the leaders of the House Ways and Means Committee, the Senate Finance Committee or the Joint Committee on Taxation for any "specific and legitimate legislative purpose."
 The bill seeks to amend state laws which generally prohibit the release of such tax information.

-If passed, the only way the congressional committees could obtain the information would be to file a request with the state after other efforts to gain access to federal tax filings via the Treasury Department failed.
+If passed, the congressional committees will have to file a request with the state after other efforts to gain access to federal tax filings through the Treasury Department have failed.

 Trump scrambles to keep his tax returns hidden from reviewApril 6, 201917:00

-A spokesperson for Democratic state Senator Brad Hoylman, who is sponsoring the legislation, confirmed to NBC News that the bill will soon be introduced.
-The New York Times reported on the legislation earlier Monday.
+Democratic state Sen. Brad Hoylman, who is sponsoring the legislation, told NBC News on Monday that he believes it is "imperative" for the New York Legislature to assist Congress with the issue of Trump's tax filings.

+"Donald Trump has broken 40 years of political tradition by not releasing his returns," Hoylman said.
+"His representatives say they will block all congressional efforts to obtain those returns through existing procedures.
+Well, it turns out that New York state has those returns and can do its part to assist the Congress in their oversight responsibility by releasing them to a relevant committee that requests them."

 Though the bill would only apply to the president's state returns and not the federal ones currently at the center of a Washington battle, tax filings from the president's home state that additionally serves as the headquarters of his business are likely to contain much of the same information congressional lawmakers are seeking from his federal returns.

-And, with New York's legislature and governor's mansion being under Democratic control, there is a path to the bill's passage, though similar measures did not take off in the state Assembly during the prior legislative session when Republicans held a majority in the state Senate.
+And, with the New York Legislature and the governor's mansion being under Democratic control, there is a path to the bill's passage, though similar measures did not take off in the state Assembly during the prior legislative session when Republicans held a majority in the state Senate.

+This latest effort is not the first made by New York Democrats to reveal Trump's tax filings.
+Another bill known as the NY Truth Act, first introduced in 2017, would require the Department of Taxation and Finance to release five years of tax returns from a series of top federal and statewide officials if they earn income in the state.
+And a bill sponsored by Hoylman would require presidential and vice presidential candidates to reveal their taxes in order to appear on statewide ballots.
+As the Times reported, similar efforts are under consideration in states such as California and New Jersey.

+Hoylman told NBC News that he is hopeful the legislation introduced Monday can pass because it is "narrowly tailored to be responsive to an investigative committee of Congress, and I believe does not result in a broad request for the tax returns of elected officials."

-The effort comes after House Ways and Means Chairman Richard Neal, D-Mass., on Wednesday formally requested six years of Trump's personal and business tax filings from the IRS under a statute that allows him to demand an individual's tax returns.
+The introduction of the bill Monday comes days after House Ways and Means Chairman Richard Neal, D-Mass., formally requested six years of Trump's personal and business tax filings from the IRS under a statute that allows him to demand an individual's tax returns.
 If the Treasury Department denies his request, that could set off a legal battle to obtain them.

-Responding to the news, Trump told reporters he was "under audit" and would not be releasing the returns.
+Responding to that news, Trump told reporters he was "under audit" and would not be releasing the returns.

 "I'm always under audit, it seems," he said.
 "Until such time as I'm not under audit, I would not be inclined to do that."